allan-bonadio/squishy_electron_4/README.txt

 ih ∂psi / ∂t  =  V psi - (h^2/2m) (∂^2/∂x^2) psi

 where t=time, x=location (potentially scalar, 2-vec or 3-vec)
-h=hbar ħ plank's constant / 2π   m=particle mass
+h=hbar ħ plank's constant / 2π   m=particle (electron) mass
-V=potential map, function of x and t psi ψ is the wave function itself, a complex function of x and t.
-Both of those are discretized
+V=potential, function of x (and t maybe someday) psi ψ is the wave function itself, a complex function of x and t.
+Both of those are discretized: dx=1 always, and dt is variable

------------------------------------------------- layman descriptions
+------------------------------------------------ wish list

-Q: what does an electron look like?

-A: first you have to define what you mean by that.
-Usually when we "look at" something, some photons from a light or the sun hit the thing we want to see, then they go to our eyes, which senses the photons.
-(The photons really go off in all directions, but only the lucky ones are aimed at our eyes.)

-Imagine a boat in a lake.
-We can splash some waves toward it, and the waves bounce off and come back.
-By checking out the waves that get reflected, we can figure out how big the boat is, and the shape of its surface (at the water line).
-This will also work with rocks or posts in the water - anything that the waves bounce off.
-This is radar, except with water waves instead of radio waves.

-The problem is, if our boat is a small toy boat, it mostly gets swamped by the waves.
-Our water radar will see something about as big as a water wave, but not much smaller.
-It shows up as a dot, a blur, about as big as a water wave.
-And so that boat will look like a rock the same size, which will look like a post of the same size.
-We might not even be able to see the dot if it's too small.

-The light that our eyes see are waves, and they have wavelengths of 400 to 700 nanometers, that's 4 x 10^-7 to 7 x 10^7.
-That's very tiny.
-It's great for us humans to look at large things, and even tiny things, but anything smaller than those waves, we won't be able to see much.
-An atom can be as small as 10^-10 meters, that's more than 1000 times smaller.
-So we can't see them with light.

-So, then you have to think, what do I want to know by looking at it?

-------------------------------------------------wish list for v3

 - UI ability to set n of dimensions, and to specify angular momentum, and any energy/potential differences therein.
 Two particles in the same space should have the same X coordinates; one in 2-d space should have X  and Y coords.
 The V potential would be 1-dimensional or 2 dimensional, depending.